JIC-CSB/kilombo/doc/manual.md

 ### A note on the implementation:

-The `REGISTER_USERDATA` macro resolves to (a.o.) a declaration USERDATA *mydata.
+The `REGISTER_USERDATA` macro resolves to (a.o.) a declaration `USERDATA *mydata`.
 The simulator ensures that this pointer points to the data of the correct robot before calling any of the user program's functions.
-Additionally, the simulator needs to know the size of the USERDATA structure (however, it does not need to know the contents of it, and it will never change it).
-The size of the structure is communicated to the simulator by declaring a variable UserdataSize, and setting it to the size of the structure.
+Additionally, the simulator needs to know the size of the `USERDATA` structure (however, it does not need to know the contents of it, and it will never change it).
+The size of the structure is communicated to the simulator by declaring a variable `UserdataSize`, and setting it to the size of the structure.
 When compiling for the simulator the macro call above is therefore roughly equivalent to the following code:

     #ifdef SIMULATOR
     int UserdataSize = sizeof(USERDATA);